nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-* `edit 1 p/91234567 e/hrmonkey@example.com` Edits the phone number and email address of the first internship to be `91234567` and `hrmonkey@example.com` respectively.
+* `edit 1 s/Behavioural Interview e/hr@meta.com` Edits the stage and email address of the first internship to be `Behavioural Interview` and `hr@meta.com` respectively.
-* `edit 2 c/Google t/` Edits the company of the 2nd internship to be `Google` and clears all existing tags.
+* `edit 2 l/golang t/` Adds `golang` as the only language tag for the second internship and clears all existing tags.

+### Listing all existing internship applications : `list`

+Lists all internship applications in the Workbook.

+Format: `list`

-### Finds internships by company,stage or role name: `find`
+### Finds internships by company, stage or role name: `find`

-Finds internships whose company,role or stage names contain any of the respective keywords.
+Finds internships whose company, role or stage names contain any of the respective keywords.

 Format: `find c/COMPANY | r/ROLE | s/STAGE`